idaholab/virtual_test_bed/doc/content/msr/msre/multiphysics_rz_model/msre_multiphysics_core_model.md

 #### Materials

-The `Materials` block specifies what materials will be used in the neutronic calculation, and defines the corresponding material IDs from the macroscopic cross section library.
+The `Materials` block specifies what materials will be used in the neutronic calculation.
+Each material links to the corresponding material IDs from the macroscopic ISOXML cross section library.

 Here the nuclide densities are updated through the Aux Kernel operations, and transfered to the Materials block via the `auxvar_solution_s1` user object.